Ergué-Gabéric

 Ergué-Gabéric ([ɛʁge gabeʁik]; An Erge Vras in Breton) is a commune in the Finistère department of Brittany in north-western France.
 It lies on the Odet river.
 The businessman and publisher Gwenn-Aël Bolloré was born in the commune.

 Population

 International relations

-It is twinned with Stratton, Cornwall.
+It is twinned with Bude-Stratton, Cornwall.

 Sights

 The church of Saint Gwenhael has a 17th century organ by Thomas Dallam II and his son Toussaint.

 Breton language

 In 2008, 6.62% of primary-school children attended bilingual schools, where Breton language is taught alongside French.

 Twinning

 Ergue-Gaberic is twinned with Bude–Stratton in Cornwall, England.